Dad accused of murdering his son 21 years after he suffocated him and caused permanent brain damage

-Dad on trial accused of murdering his son 21 years after he suffocated him and caused permanent brain damage
+Dad on trial accused of murdering his son 21 years after he suffocated him causing permanent brain damage

 A dad has gone on trial accused of murdering his son who died 18 years after he suffered permanent brain damage when he was suffocated as a toddler.